cloudfoundry/cf-for-k8s/docs/deploy.md

 * [`kapp`](https://k14s.io/#install)
 * [`ytt`](https://k14s.io/#install) (v0.26.0+)
-* Kubernetes cluster requirements
-  * Version 1.14 or higher
-  * A minimum of 5 nodes
-  * A minimum of 2 CPU, 7.5GB memory per node

 In addition, you will also probably want [`kubectl`](https://kubernetes.io/docs/tasks/tools/install-kubectl/) for your own debugging and inspection of the system.